Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    9. The ingest source MAY use a separate relative path in the [=POST_URL=] for ingesting each different track or track segment by appending it to the [=POST_URL=].
 This makes it easy to detect redundant streams from different ingest sources.
-The Streams(stream_name) keyword may be used to signal the name of a stream.
+Specific naming convention of the segments and paths can be derived from the MPEG-DASH manifest.
+If not, the Streams(stream_name) keyword (deprecated) shall be used to signal the name of the cmaf track representation.
    10. The [=baseMediaDecodeTime=] timestamps in "tfdt" of fragments in the [=CMAFstream=] SHOULD arrive in increasing order for each of the fragments in the different tracks/streams that are ingested.